jasonelliots/jasonelliots/README.md

 Hi, my name is Jason.
-I'm a Full Stack Software Engineer interested in building tools that empower the individual 👊🏼 I'm passionate about aesthetics, self inquiry, scifi, and bananagrams.
+I'm a Full Stack Software Engineer interested in building tools that empower the individual 👊🏼 I'm passionate about self inquiry, scifi, and bananagrams.

 Skills:
 * Javascript  • React      • Redux